This Instant Pot chicken and gravy recipe has tender chicken breasts smothered in gravy. It's easy to make and ready in just over 30 minutes!

 - 1 packet chicken gravy mix

-Add the chicken and ensure it's mostly submerged (spoon some liquid over top if it's not).
-Close the lid, ensure the valve is on "sealing", press the "manual" button and cook on high pressure for 8 minutes.
+- Add the chicken and ensure it's mostly submerged (spoon some liquid over top if it's not).
+Close the lid, ensure the valve is on "sealing", and then set the timer to cook on high pressure for 8 minutes.

 - 4 medium-to-large chicken breasts total about 2 pounds.
 Anything in that ballpark works.
 If the chicken breasts are very large, add another minute or two to the cook time.